Ramesh Gulati & Bill Hall

 - Specific repair techniques and technology To provide new repair techniques or technology‐related training, e.g., hydraulic servo valves, vibration, ultrasonic, and laser alignment.

-- Professional development RCM, FMEA, 6‐Sigma tools, blueprint reading, etc.
+- Professional / workforce development RCM, FMEA, 6‐Sigma tools, blueprint reading, etc.

 - Organization specific, i.e. process related — how to write work orders or requests for material, company diversity policy, etc.